iobear/dashgoat/README.md

 ### TTL

-If you want your event to disappear after a set amount of seconds, use the ```ttl``` parameter, like this.
+If you want your event to change state/disappear after a set amount of seconds, use the ```ttl``` parameter, like this.

 ```bash
 curl --request POST \